TCE-Innovation/Subcontractor-Automation/docs/techSpecs/conventions.md

 * `Tag`: a unique identifier for the control it belongs to
 * Default Value: the value to be populated in the template if no value is provided.
 This is also shown in the "Populate a Microsoft Word template" action when the field is empty and can thus be used as a helpful hint for matching fields when editing the Power Automate Flow.

-Plumsail Fields have the properties:
+Plumsail Fields and Controls have the properties:
 * `Name`: the internal name used to access the particular field within the JSON object containing the form responses
-* `Title`: the text to be displayed with the field to describe the field and may include instructions on how to fill the field if needed
+* `Title`: the text to be displayed with the field to describe the field and may include instructions on how to fill the field if needed.
+This will also be shown on the correction form as the field that needs to be corrected.
+Therefore, `Title`s of fields and controls in every tab of the Wizard in Plumsail must be unique and descriptive so users know where to find fields.
 * `Class`: an optional field that can be used to enter a class name that specifies a set of characteristics

 [Back to top](#top)